jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware/install-data-foundation.md

 2. Click **Operators > OperatorHub**.

-3. Scroll or type `OpenShift Data Foundation` into the Filter by keyword box to find the OpenShift Data Foundation Operator.
+3. Scroll or type `odf` into the Filter by keyword box to find the **OpenShift Data Foundation** Operator.

 4. Select the OpenShift Data Foundation operator, click **Install**, leave the values at their default, and click **Install**.